pbredenberg/lemppress/README.md

 # LEMPPress
 Version 0.0.0

-LEMPPress is a [Vagrant](http://vagrantup.com) development environemnt for WordPress powered by the [LEMPDash](https://github.com/pbredenberg/lempdash) command-line tool.
+LEMPPress is a [Vagrant](http://vagrantup.com) development environment for WordPress powered by the [LEMPDash](https://github.com/pbredenberg/lempdash) command-line tool.

 Right now, it only really works to back-link to LEMPDash.
 Have I mentioned LEMPDash?
 It is a commandline tool.